umijs/dumi/docs/guide/getting-started.md

 ![](https://gw.alipayobjects.com/zos/bmw-prod/a74b9643-b1db-48b0-83b1-67d15e13b6fc/k7a3sl0s_w1988_h1310.png)

 Is it simple?
 However, is's easy to write a demo but difficult to write a good demo.
-Dumi has some idea and principles that want to share with you about how to write a demo: [dumi 的 Demo 理念](/guide/demo-principle).
+Dumi has some ideals and principles that want to share with you about how to write a demo: [Ideals of demos](/guide/demo-principle).